pillsy/pillsy.github.io/_posts/2015-12-28-there-are-lots-of-primes.markdown

     and over agin, no matter how confusing it is, mathematicians also have an [annoying habit of indexing from one][index].

+[^euler]: This is called the ["Euler product"][euler], after Leonhard
+    Euler, who discovered it.
+I'm pretty sure the second proof in this post is also due to Euler.

 [euclid]: http://primes.utm.edu/notes/proofs/infinite/euclids.html

 [fta]: http://mathworld.wolfram.com/FundamentalTheoremofArithmetic.html